1VinceP/EDRPG_battlemaps/README.md

 - Add vehicle tips

 ### Character Creator
+- Add equipment on save
-- Ability to remove backgrounds
+- Ability to remove backgrounds/karmas
-- Fix removal of Enhancements
-  - Works unless you switch an enhancement bg with another
 - Throw alerts when the save button is clicked if skills are over 40 w/o Nat Gen
   - *If confirmed, reduce value down to 40*
   - Natural Genius